hoodielive/rpmbuilding_studies/README.md

 ### rpmbuild
 rpmbuild, creates the actual rpm package.
 The file will be found in: '~/rpmbuild/RPMS/x86_64'.

+### How programs are made:
+1. The program is natively compiled.
+	 * The program is 'architecture' specific.
+	 * Compiles to machine code.
+	 * Can run as stand-alone.
+	 * rpmname.x86_64 as a hint.
+2. The program is interpreted by raw interpreting.
+	 * Does NOT compile to machine code.
+	 * Code is executed step-by-step with prior transformations by a Language Interpreter or Virtual Machine.
+	 * Its Not 'architecture' -specific.
+	 * 'noarch' is the hint.
+	 * Interpreted languages are either byte-compiled or raw-interpreted.
+3. The program is interpreted by byte compiling.
+   * Need to be compiled into byte code, which is then interpreted by a language virtual machine.
+4. The program is raw-interpreted.
+	 * It does NOT need to be compiled at all, they are directly executed by the interpreter.

 ### Source Code Example:
 ```c
 #include <stdio.h>